 Global River Width Map

-In addition, integration of model simulations and satellite/in-situ measurements is required for more precise monitoring of global hydrodynamics state.
-We are developing various model-data integration techniques, such as data assimilation or multi-variable model optimization.
-These techniques are used to realize the optimum estimate of global hydrological cycle and also to reveal model parameters unobservable from satellite measurement (such as underwater river topography).
+In addition, integrating model simulations with satellite and in-situ observations is essential for accurate monitoring of global hydrodynamics.
+We are developing model–data integration techniques such as data assimilation and multi-variable model optimization to obtain optimal estimates of the global hydrological state and to infer model parameters that are not directly observable from space (e.g., underwater river bathymetry).

-Our global river hydrodynamics model CaMa-Flood is a powerful tool to estimate flood risk on a large scale because of its very high computational efficiency.
-By utilizing this advantage, we are working on several applicational studies, such as global/nationwide real-time flood forecast, global-scale flood risk assessment under climate change, and probabilistic flood risk analysis using large ensemble data, assessment of compound disaster risk.
+Our global river hydrodynamics model, CaMa-Flood, is a powerful tool for large-scale flood risk assessment due to its high computational efficiency.
+Leveraging this advantage, we conduct applied studies including global and national real-time flood forecasting, flood risk assessment under climate change, probabilistic flood risk analysis using large ensemble simulations, and assessments of compound disaster risks.